What makes an effective online safety group?

 Huish Primary School:

-“Huish Primary School has a clear group of leaders responsible for e-safety provision, including the e-Learning Manager, Deputy Headteacher, SENCO, Headteacher/Child Protection Lead and Chair of Governors.
-They represent an e-safety committee of staff and are supported by a group of learners who have been trained as eCadets.”
+“Huish Primary School has a clear group of leaders responsible for online safety provision, including the e-Learning Manager, Deputy Headteacher, SENCO, Headteacher/Child Protection Lead and Chair of Governors.
+They represent an online safety committee of staff and are supported by a group of learners who have been trained as eCadets.”

 Knights Templar First School: